As noted in Blockchain basics, a blockchain relies on a decentralized network of computers—called nodes—that communicate with each other.

 - Execution environment: The outer node is responsible for selecting the execution environment—WebAssembly or native Rust—for the runtime to use then dispatching calls to the runtime selected.

-Performing these tasks often requires the outer node to query the runtime for information or to provide information to the runtime.
+Performing these tasks often requires the client node services to communicate with the runtime.
 This communication is handled by calling specialized runtime APIs.

 The runtime determines whether transactions are valid or invalid and is responsible for handling changes to the blockchain state.
 Requests coming from the outside come through the client into the runtime, and the runtime is responsible for the state transition functions and storing the resulting state.

 Because the runtime executes the functions it receives, it controls how transactions are included in blocks and how blocks are returned to the outer node for gossiping or importing to other nodes.
 In essence, the runtime is responsible for handling everything that happens on-chain.
 It is also the core component of the node for building Substrate blockchains.